 BOOKS

-Romanticism and the Poetics of Orientation (forthcoming)
+Romanticism and the Poetics of Orientation (Edinburgh UP 2023)

 Body Facts (Diode Editions, 2021)